Seeking Consensus on Subspaces in Federated Principal Component Analysis: Introduction

+\begin{definition}[Intrinsic Privacy] Each client does not allow its privately owned data matrix $A_i A_i\zz$, $i \in \{1, 2, \dotsc, d\}$, to be revealed to any others including the center.
+In particular, the center should be prevented from obtaining $A_i A_i\zz$ based on quantities shared by client $i$. \end{definition}

+In this intrinsic privacy situation, it is not an option to implement a pre-agreed encryption or a coordinated masking operation.
+For an algorithm to preserve intrinsic privacy, publicly exchanged quantities must be safe in the sense that the center, or anyone else, will be unable to compute local-data matrix $A_iA_i\zz$ from such quantities.
+We will soon show next that direct adaptations of classic methods such as SSI are not intrinsically private.

-\subsection{Overview of related works}
+\subsection{Overview of Related Works}

-The subject of computing SVD (including dominant SVD) has been thoroughly studied over several decades and various iterative algorithms have been developed, mostly based on computing eigenpairs of the symmetric matrix $AA\zz$(or $A\zz A$).
+The subject of computing PCA has been thoroughly studied over several decades and various iterative algorithms have been developed.
 We briefly review a small subset of algorithms closely related to the present work.
-In particular, we focus on those designed for distributed computing and capable of keeping data security.

-Classical SVD algorithms are mostly based on Krylov subspace techniques, such as Arnoldi algorithms \cite{Arnoldi1951,Lehoucq2001}, Lanczos algorithms \cite{Lanczos1950,Freund1993,Fang2012}, and Jacobi-Davidson algorithms \cite{Stathopoulos1994,Sleijpen2000}.
-Due to their inherent sequential structure, Krylov subspace methods lack concurrency, making it difficult to achieve high scalability in parallel computing.
-There are works in parallelizing classical SVD algorithms at the linear algebra level, often focusing on reducing communication costs.
-However, these approaches are out of the scope of the present paper, we hence refer interested readers to \cite{Jessup1994,Gu1995,Tisseur1999,Dongarra2018} and the references therein for more details.

-Another class of methods is called block (updating) algorithms, as represented by the classic method of simultaneous subspace iteration (SSI) \cite{Rutishauser1970,Stewart1976,Stewart1981}, that generally have higher scalability because their main computations are large matrix times (relatively) small and dense block matrices.
-Indeed there are various practical implementations of SSI under distributed settings, such as \cite{Elgamal2015,Fellus2015,Raja2015,Suleiman2016,Lazcano2019}.
-The main drawback of SSI lies in its slow convergence under unfavorable conditions.
-To improve convergence, other block algorithms are proposed, such as LOBPCG \cite{Knyazev2001,Knyazev2007} and LMSVD \cite{Liu2013}.
-For these algorithms, a scalability bottleneck arises from the need for performing orthonormalization, an essentially sequential procedure, at each iteration.
-To increase the parallel scalability, another type of algorithms is constructed based on unconstrained optimization without the orthogonality constraint.
-Two members of this type are EigPen \cite{Wen2016} and SLRPGN \cite{Liu2015b}, both of which perform orthonormalization once for a while at low frequencies.

-It is worth emphasizing that most block algorithms can be parallelized at the linear algebra level (we call this approach direct parallelization for short), but cannot preserve data privacy (see \cref{subsec:security} below).
-Another class of methods use the approach of alternating direction methods of multipliers (ADMM) to achieve an algorithm-level parallelization.
-This ADMM approach is in the framework of augmented Lagrangian methods \cite{Rockafellar1976} while utilizing a variable-splitting technique to divide a computational subproblem at each iteration into smaller subproblems which are solved simultaneously and locally at the node level without communications.
-After each iteration, shared information is collected from all the nodes to update a consensus variable.
-In terms of data security, ADMM-based methods have an advantage in that the relationships between shared quantities and local data can be nonlinear and non-transparent, making it difficult, if possible at all, to uncover local data.